Master of Cultural Studies

 What is our MCS (DCI) Concentration?

 The MCS (DCI) draws on the expertise of key stakeholders experienced in addressing key issues in digital and cultural innovation for a creative contemporary society.
 Gaining knowledge on these topics will equip students to communicate effectively and tackle the changing social and business landscape.
+Please click HERE for the details of booklet in Chinese.

 Key Features of the Concentration